JMet18/JMet18/README.md

 # About Me:
 - 👋 Hi, I’m @jamiemetcalfe18
 - 👀 Interested in fitness, gaming, and dogs!
-- 🌱 Currently learning HTML, CSS, web design.
+- 🌱 Currently learning HTML, CSS, and Javascript.
 - 💞️ Looking to collaborate on web design projects.
-- 🔧 Currently working on The Odin Project and web design projects.
+- 🔧 Currently working on The Odin Project, college, and web design projects.
 - 📋 My Certs: Comptia Cloud Essentials +

 # Languages: